Credit Card Debt Distribution in Morris County Divorce Cases

 Credit cards not jointly held by both parties

 Not all married people have credit cards in both of their names.
 In today’s modern world, people get married at all different ages, but more often than not, the parties are somewhat older and more established.
 Being more mature or older means that the parties have credit cards already listed in their names before they are even married and this carries through into the marriage.
 It is not unusual to have cards without your spouse’s name on them but you still use them for household and marital expenses.
 The credit card company can only go after whoever is listed as an account holder.
 If your spouse is not on the card, the credit card company cannot sue him.
 However, your attorney may argue to the court that the debt is a marital debt and the responsibility of both parties, not simply yours.

 Credit card debt is something that can be settled during the divorce through an agreement.
 The debt should not be ignored to the point where it impacts your credit rating.
 Damage to your credit can impact other areas of your life such as housing, mortgages, interest rates and future loans.
 You may not be able to obtain new housing with a poor credit rating and it is therefore imperative that you put yourself in the best financial position possible.

 Contact our Morris County Divorce Attorneys Today

 Our New Jersey divorce lawyers are passionate when it comes to representing families going through divorce or separation.
 At Jacobs Berger, LLC, each of our Family Law attorneys works tirelessly to create the most amicable and equitable path to marital dissolution and reach satisfactory financial agreements.
 We have the ability to handle all aspects of your divorce.
 If you are getting a divorce in New Jersey, you should seek advice on credit card debt and what can be done to protect your financial future during the divorce process.
-Contact our office today at (973) 718-7705to schedule a free consultation or contact us online.
+Contact our office today at (973) 718-7705to schedule a consultation or contact us online.